ribosomeprofiling/ribograph/README.md

 ![Using gOffsets](https://github.com/ribosomeprofiling/ribograph/raw/main/docs/screenshots/use_offsets.jpg?raw=true)

+You can also auto-initialize reasonable offset values using the "Auto-Init" button.
+This will align the max value from [-18, -6] on the start site metagene plot to 0 for every read length.
+Note that these values still need to be saved before they can take effect on the coverage plot.

 ### Adding References

 To be able to view nucelotide sequences in the coverage plot, you need to associate the experiment with a reference.